The Pros and Cons of a Remote Workforce

 1. Loss of oversight

-In a move to remote work, management may worry about lack of accountability because employees are not as “visible” (although technology offers plenty of ways to track worker activity).
+In a move to remote work, management may worry about a lack of accountability because employees are not as “visible” (although technology offers plenty of ways to track worker activity).

 2. Lack of human element